 Sample Medical POA Form

-If you are terminally ill, i.e. have a sickness which is incurable, you yet again have to invoke the assistance of a healthy person.
+- Terminally Ill- If you are terminally ill, i.e. have a sickness that is incurable, you yet again have to invoke the assistance of a healthy person.
 This person has to be able to make critical and far-reaching decisions that are in your best interest at a time when you no longer have that ability yourself.

 Legal Advice and Considerations